the78mole/googletest/README.md

 * Post 1.8.x - work to improve/cleanup/pay technical debt.
 When this work is completed there will be a 1.9.x tagged release
 * Post 1.9.x googletest will follow [Abseil Live at Head philosophy](https://abseil.io/about/philosophy)

+**Changes from the78mole**

+Added Eclipse Project files and made it compile with MinGW + MSYS.
+You need to install the autotools packages within MinGW and import the project into Eclipse CDT.
+If you have the right plugins installed within Eclipse (e.g. autotools support), it will compile cleanly.
+The generated libraries will be available after the "all" target has been build:
+  * googletest/lib/.lib/libgtest.a
+  * googletest/lib/.lib/libgtest_main.a
+  * googlemock/lib/.lib/libgmock.a
+  * googlemock/lib/.lib/libgmock_main.a

 Welcome to **Google Test**, Google's C++ test framework!